 All classes are taught by Centre professors; there are no teaching assistants and no large lecture-style courses.
 During the first two years, students explore a wide variety of courses and subjects.
 As juniors and seniors, students focus on their major(s) and minor(s).
-And no matter the major or first career, Centre’s liberal arts focus means students develop the essential critical-thinking and communication skills to stay nimble in the world of work.
+And no matter the major or first career, Centre’s liberal arts focus means students develop the essential critical-thinking and communication skills to stay nimble in the working world.

 National leader in international study

 The College offers signature long-term residential programs directed by Centre professors in England (in London), France (in Strasbourg, across the Rhine River from Germany), and Mexico (in Merida, on the Yucatan Peninsula).
 Partnering universities provide opportunities to live and learn with locals in China, England, Japan, Northern Ireland, Scotland, and Spain.

 Students needn’t withdraw from the College or secure international financial aid to study abroad at Centre.
 All scholarships and financial aid arrangements remain in place, so the cost of semester-long study is the same on campus or across the world.
 CentreTerm costs run between $2,800–$4,000, with additional aid available for some students.